Two fluid anisotropic dark energy models in a scale invariant theory: Acknowledgement

 \section{Acknowledgement}

-BM acknowledges SERB-DST, New Delhi, India for financial support to carry out the Research Project [No.- SR/S4/MS:815/13].
-SKT and BM acknowledge the hospitality of IUCAA, Pune during an academic visit where a part of this work is done.
+BM acknowledges the Extra Mural Research Funding support of SERB-DST, New Delhi, India [No.- SR/S4/MS:815/13].
+SKT and BM acknowledge the support of IUCAA, Pune(India) where a part of this work is carried out.